ehmatthes/django-simple-deploy/README.md

 (venv)$ pip install django-simple-deploy
 ```

-Now you'll need to add the app `simple_deploy` to `INSTALLED_APPS` in `settings.py`.
-This is a stripped-down app that makes a management command, `python manage.py simple_deploy`, available in your project.
+You'll need to add the app `simple_deploy` to `INSTALLED_APPS` in `settings.py`.
+This is a stripped-down app that makes the management command `manage.py simple_deploy` available in your project.

 Now run: